willianathompson/configure-ad/README.md

 </p>
 <p>

-Navigate to the Password Policy to further define the password settings according to your needs.
+Navigate to Password Policy to further define the password settings according to your needs.
 </p>
 <p>